Otto Lopez

-Otto Ariel Lopez (born October 1, 1998) is a Dominican-Canadian professional baseball infielder for the Toronto Blue Jays of Major League Baseball (MLB).
-He made his MLB debut in 2021.
+Otto Ariel Lopez (born October 1, 1998) is a Dominican-Canadian professional baseball infielder for the Miami Marlins of Major League Baseball (MLB).
+He has previously played in MLB for the Toronto Blue Jays.

 Early life

 Lopez was born in the Dominican Republic.
-He was raised in Montreal for many years after his family moved to Canada, where he acquired Canadian citizenship, when he was young due to his father getting a teaching job.
+He moved to Canada when he was young due to his father getting a teaching job in Montreal.
 He first played organized baseball in Canada after only playing on the streets in Santo Domingo.
-He lived in Montreal's Tétreaultville neighborhood and during that time tried his hand at hockey, skiing, basketball and badminton.
+He lived in Montreal's Tétreaultville neighbourhood and during that time tried his hand at hockey, skiing, basketball and badminton.

-After just four years, Lopez returned to the Dominican Republic to live with his uncle and train at a small baseball academy, hoping to avoid the Major League Baseball draft and instead sign a more lucrative free agent contract.
+After four years, Lopez returned to the Dominican Republic to live with his uncle and train at a small baseball academy, hoping to avoid the Major League Baseball draft and instead sign a more lucrative free agent contract.